tsgates/arch-wiki-markdown/wiki/Tor.md

 network.proxy.socks_remote_dns to true and restart the browser.
 This channels all DNS requests through TOR's socks proxy.

-Alternatively, install the Tor Browser Bundle (tor-browser-en) from the AUR.
-This will allow you to toggle very easily between Tor navigation and normal navigation instead of changing the preferences.

 > Chromium

 You can simply run:

     $ chromium --proxy-server="socks://localhost:9050"

-As for Firefox you can setup a fast switch for example through Proxy SwitchySharp.
+Just as with Firefox, you can setup a fast switch for example through Proxy SwitchySharp.

 Once installed enter in its configuration page.
 Under the tab Proxy Profiles add a new profile Tor, if ticked untick the option Use the same